Pete Davidson (song)

-"Pete Davidson" (stylized in all lowercase as "pete davidson") is a song by American singer-songwriter Ariana Grande.
+"Pete Davidson" (stylized in lowercase) is a song by American singer-songwriter Ariana Grande.
 The song serves as the fourteenth track from her fourth studio album, Sweetener (2018).
 It was released through Republic Records on August 17, 2018, alongside the album.
 The song was written by Grande, Victoria Monét and its producers Tommy Brown and Charles Anderson.
 The song was titled after Grande's then-fiance.

 Background

 "Pete Davidson" was the last song recorded for Sweetener.

 The song was written when Grande and her now ex-fiancé, Pete Davidson, began dating.
 It was first teased on May 31, 2018, after Grande posted her first picture with Davidson on Instagram with the description: "i thought u into my life 💭 woah ! look at my mind 💡⚡️🙈" which were lyrics later included in the then-upcoming song.
 On June 7, 2018, Grande confirmed that recently she recorded an interlude for Sweetener.
 On June 17, 2018, she posted a snippet of the interlude, then on the same day, confirmed the title "Pete".
 The song was later renamed to "Pete Davidson".